Hendobox/Deed-Smart-Contract/README.md

 # Deed-Smart-Contract
-A deed smart contract to transfer assets to a beneficiary by a lawyer
+A deed smart contract for a lawyer to transfer assets to a beneficiary